Optimal Impedance Matching and Quantum Limits of Electromagnetic Axion and Hidden-Photon Dark Matter Searches: Priors-Driven Scan Optimization

-It is possible that, during a search, the detector volume changes.
-In other words, the detector volume can be a function of the resonance frequency.
+It is possible that, during a search, the volume $V_{\rm PU}$ changes.
+In other words, the pickup volume can be a function of the resonance frequency.
 This would occur in a many-octave scan using a cavity mode.
-In such a wideband scan, the cavity is typically exchanged (i.e. between runs of the detector) at periodic intervals in mass search range; as the mass/frequency increases, the size of the cavity becomes smaller because the size of the cavity cannot be much larger than $(\lambda_{\rm DM}^{0})^{3}$.
-One can compensate for the reduced pickup volume from a single cavity by using an array of cavities all tuned to the same resonant frequency\cite{Sho14}, or by using layering techniques as in \cite{caldwell2017dielectric,rybka2015search}.
-However, if one does not do this, then the pickup volume decreases.
-Similarly, the geometric factor $c_{PU}$ and the internal quality factor could change during the search.
-In such a situation, $g_{\rm DM}$ is a function of the circuit configuration; it depends on the circuit index ``i.''
-Then, we more conveniently define the value functions with respect to the candidate-specific couplings $g_{a\gamma \gamma}$ and $\varepsilon$, which are related to $g_{\rm DM}$ in eqs. (\ref{eq:gDM_LF}) and (\ref{eq:gDM_HF}).
+In such a wideband scan, the cavity is typically exchanged (i.e. between runs of the detector) at periodic intervals; as the mass/frequency increases, the size of the cavity becomes smaller because the size of the cavity cannot be much larger than $(\lambda_{\rm DM}^{0})^{3}$.
+One can compensate for the reduced pickup volume from a single cavity by using an array of cavities all tuned to the same resonant frequency\cite{Sho14}.
+However, if one does not do this (e.g. due to practical constraints), then the pickup volume decreases.
+Similarly, the internal quality factor and the geometric factor $k(\nu_{\rm DM}^{0})$ could change during the search.
+In fact, as shown in eq. (\ref{eq:cav_factor}), it is natural for the geometric factor, related to the cavity overlap factor, to change if the cavity is exchanged.
+In such a situation, $g_{\rm DM}$ can be a function of the receiver configuration; it can depend on the configuration index ``$i$.''
+Then, we more conveniently define the value functions with respect to the candidate-specific couplings $g_{a\gamma \gamma}$ and $\varepsilon$, which are related to $g_{\rm DM}$ in eq. (\ref{eq:gDM_def}).
 Specifically, for the axion we can write the value function

 where the weighting function $W_{a}(\nu_{\rm DM}^{0}, g_{a\gamma \gamma})$ is defined analogous to $W(\nu_{\rm DM}^{0}, g_{\rm DM})$. $g_{a\gamma \gamma, \rm max}$ is defined analogous to $g_{\rm DM,max}$, and $g_{a\gamma \gamma, \rm min}(\nu_{\rm DM}^{0},\{ \nu_{r}^{i} \}, \{ \tau_{i} \})$, dependent on the scan strategy, is defined analogous to $g_{\rm DM,min}(\nu_{\rm DM}^{0},\{ \nu_{r}^{i} \}, \{ \tau_{i} \})$.
 For the hidden photon, we may similarly write